blahcat/blahcat.github.io/content/2024-01-27-tapping-into-the-potential-of-memory-dump-emulation.md

 Following the well-known Feynman principle that ["what you cannot create, you do not understand"](https://simple.wikiquote.org/wiki/Richard_Feynman#cite_note-2), I wanted to see where digging into this topic will lead me.
 And boy wasn't I disappointed...
 But first and before all, I wanted whatever my work to be Python because:

   - it is the de-facto language for quick prototyping, comes with an awesome REPL and has a great ecosystem via PyPI
-  - has a great capbility to interact with lower level machine code
+  - has a great capability to interact with lower level machine code
   - I know and like the language

 So immediately, I was stopped: originally `bochscpu` was written in Rust, `kdmp-parser` and `udmp-parser` in C++ and only `kdmp-parser` had an embryo of Python bindings (many API/structures missing, no PyPI).
 Perfect, so I set myself to completely dive into those libs by